 Q. Why does it show the depth as 3.6ft when there's only 2 ft of water?

-A. All fish finders struggle for accuracy in very shallow water.
+A. All fish finders struggle for accuracy in very shallow water because the sonar ping can bounce back and forth between the sonar and the bottom of the lake giving double or more depth readings.
 You'll find that as soon as the depth gets to around 4ft, the sonar will suddenly kick into life and the display will show the correct depth.
 You'll also find that the sonar is much more tolerant of shallow water on the way back in.

-Q. If there's nowhere at the back of the boat to fit the sonar cradle, where can i put it?
+Q. There's nowhere at the back of the boat to fit the sonar, where can i put it?

 Q. What's special about the locking pads?

 A. The locking pads are new and are up to ten times stonger than hook and loop 'Velcro'.
-They make an audible 'click' when you press the two sides together that tell you that you have correctly fitted them together.
-The rear of a Microcat can be lifted by holding the cradle - the locking pads are that strong.
+They make an audible 'click' when you press the two sides together telling you that you have correctly fitted them together.
+The rear of a Microcat can be lifted by holding the bracket - the locking pads are that strong.

-Q. How long do I leave the locking pads on the cradle or boat before first use?
+Q. How long do I leave the locking pads on the boat before first use?